 THE ADJUTANT GENERAL

-A Finding of Death was made on December 24 1944, and his father was sent another letter telling him that his son was being found to be dead.
+A Finding of Death was made on December 24 1944, and his father was sent another letter telling him that his son was being declared dead.
 The exact content of the letter is not know.
 After the war, Sgt.
 Edward R. Csech’s name was placed on the Walls of the Missing, Cambridge American Cemetery, Cambridge, England.